juice-shop/pwning-juice-shop/part1/customization.md

       `https://keybase.io/bkimminich/pgp_keys.asc?fingerprint=19c01cb7157e4645e9e2c863062a85a8cbfbdcda`
     * `acknowledgements` URL a "hall of fame" page.
 Can be fake obviously.
 Defaults to `/#/score-board`
+* `challenges`
+  * `safetyOverride` enables all challenges regardless of any potential harm or danger they might pose for your computer (i.e. XXE or RCE vulnerabilities which could not entirely be sandboxed).
+Defaults to `false`
 * `products` list which, when specified, replaces **the entire list** of default products
   * `name` of the product (_mandatory_)